thatxy/ember-frost-test/README.md

 # ember-frost-test

-This repo servers as the home for tools and conventions used in testing the frost ecosystem.
+This repo serves as the home for tools and conventions used in testing the frost ecosystem.

 ## Installation